student wearing blazertje

 Frequently Asked Questions

-What is the difference between a blazertje and a colbert?
+what’s the main difference between a blazertje and a suit jacket?

 D